Susan Tyrrell: Personal life

+Tyrrell moved to New York City in the early 1960s to focus on theater work, for the first time meeting and socializing with openly LGBT people.
+The artistic crowd of "New York freaks" she associated with included "Andy Warhol people", among them Candy Darling, with whom Tyrrell had a relationship and shared an apartment.

 In the mid-1970s, Tyrrell had a two-year relationship with actor Hervé Villechaize and shared a home with him in the Laurel Canyon area of Los Angeles.

+Tyrrell had two brief marriages and no children.
+In 1981 she told an interviewer that she had decided on tubal ligation surgery, "to ensure that no actors come out of me."

 Tyrrell suffered from essential thrombocytosis, a disease of the blood.
 In early 2000, her disease necessitated bilateral below-knee amputations.
 That year, Johnny Depp hosted a benefit at the Viper Room to help defray Tyrrell's medical bills.
 Megan Mullally, Jack Black, and Chloe Webb attended.

 In 2008, Tyrrell moved to Austin, Texas, to be closer to her niece.
 In January 2012, Tyrrell wrote in her journal, "I demand my death be joyful and I never return again."
 She died on June 16, 2012, in Austin.
-She was cremated and her ashes scattered.
+She was cremated and her ashes were scattered.